What Are Dental Sealants?

 Using Dental Sealants on Teeth with Small Signs of Decay

-There is some evidence to show that using dental sealants on teeth that only have very small pits or lesions, indicating the beginnings of tooth decay, can be successful in halting its progression.
-This is because the dental sealant seals in the bacteria, but this type of treatment is only likely to be successful in a very small number of cases and isn’t widely used.
+There is some evidence to show that using dental sealants on teeth that only have microscopic pits or lesions, indicating the beginnings of tooth decay, can be successful in halting its progression.

-If you have young children then your dentist at Midtown Dentistry will almost certainly recommend the use of dental sealants as soon as the adult teeth have erupted, and it’s well worth getting this done as it has been shown to be highly effective.
-If you think your back teeth might be healthy enough to have dental sealants then ask your dentist for more information and a quick assessment as to whether or not this treatment could help you.
-Tooth decay generally occurs in children and young adults, but can affect anyone at any age.
+If you have young children, then your dentist at Midtown Dentistry will almost certainly recommend the use of dental sealants as soon as the adult teeth have erupted, and it’s well worth getting this done as it is highly effective.
+If you think your back teeth might be healthy enough to have dental sealants, then ask your dentist for more information and a quick assessment as to whether or not this treatment could help you.
+Tooth decay generally occurs in children and young adults but can affect anyone at any age.